darccio/talks/go/orchestrion/slides.md

 I work at DataDog as open source library maintainer for dd-trace-go, our Go SDK for APM, ASM, Profiling and other products.

+Ok, quick show of hands.
+Anyone using Datadog?

 In the next minutes, we'll go from a basic chi server without any dd-trace-go code to the exactly chi server without any dd-trace-go code BUT sending traces and profiles to DataDog.

 How?
 We are going to use Orchestrion.